Robert Mueller’s brief remarks get wall-to-wall coverage

 Fox host Sean Hannity, meanwhile, fired off several tweets emphasizing that the special counsel’s office is closing.

 “TRUMP TO MUELLER: ‘The case is closed!
-Thank you,'” he tweeted , linking a story from his website that quotes the President’s statement saying the case is “closed.”
+Thank you,'” he tweeted , linking a story from his website that quoted the president’s statement.

+Matt Jordan, professor of media studies at Penn State University, said the widespread coverage was proportional to the size of the story.

+“It’s been two years of buildup, so it’s expected that everyone would cover this,” he said.
+“Everybody was waiting for Mueller to speak and he finally did.”

 Associated Press writers Tali Arbel and Alexandra Olson in New York and Barbara Ortutay in San Francisco contributed to this report.